-Unit Type Unit of Competency Unit Description AT1 Activities AT2 Oral/ Written Questions AT3 Role Play AT3 Project AT3 Scenarios AT3 Case Studies Workplace Observation / Supervisor Sign-off Logbook Core CHCCCS015 Provide individualised support √ ✓ ✓ ✓ √ √ Core CHCCCS023 Support independence and well being √ √ √ √ Core СНССОМ005 Communicate and work in health or community services √ √ ✓ √ √ Core CHCDIV001 Work with diverse people ✓ ✓ ✓ Core CHCLEG001 Work legally and ethically ✓ ✓ ✓ ✓ Core HLTAAP001 Recognise healthy body systems ✓ √ ✓ Core HLTWHS002 Follow safe work practices for direct client care ✓ √ ✓ Elective CHCAGE005 Provide support to people living with dementia ✓ ✓ ✓ ✓ √ ✓ ✓ Elective CHCADV001 Facilitate the interests and rights of clients √ √ ✓ √ Elective CHCCCS011 Meet personal support needs ✓ ✓ ✓ ✓ ✓ ✓ Elective CHCHCS001 Provide home and community support services √ √ ✓ ✓ ✓ √ ✓ Elective CHCDIS003 Support community participation and social inclusion √ 1 ✓ √ Elective HLTINF001 Comply with infection prevention and control policies and procedures ✓ √ √ √ √ √
+Unit Type Unit of Competency Unit Description AT1 Workbook Activities AT2 Oral/Written Questions AT3 Role Play Logbook Core CHCCCS031 Provide individualised support ✓ ✓ √ ✓ Core CHCCCS038 Facilitate the empowerment of people receiving support ✓ ✓ ✓ √ Core CHCCCS040 Support independence and well being ✓ ✓ ✓ ✓ Core CHCCCS041 Recognise healthy body systems ✓ ✓ ✓ ✓ Core CHCCOM005 Communicate and work in health or community services √ √ ✓ √ Core CHCDIV001 Work with diverse people ✓ ✓ ✓ ✓ Core CHCLEG001 Work legally and ethically ✓ ✓ ✓ ✓ Core HLTINF006 Apply basic principles and practices of infection prevention and control √ ✓ ✓ ✓ Core HLTWHS002 Follow safe work practices for direct client care √ √ √ √ Elective CHCAGE011 Provide support to people living with dementia ✓ ✓ √ ✓ Elective CHCAGE013 Work effectively in aged care ✓ ✓ ✓ ✓ Elective CHCPAL003 Deliver care services using a palliative approach √ ✓ ✓ ✓ Elective CHCDIS011 Contribute to ongoing skills development using a strengths-based approach ✓ √ ✓ √ Elective CHCDIS012 Support community participation and social inclusion ✓ ✓ ✓ ✓ Elective CHCDIS020 Work effectively in disability support ✓ ✓ ✓ ✓

-Doc ID: CHC33015 Certificate III in Individual Support - Learner Handbook V4 Developed by and © Australian Salesmasters Training Co.
+Doc ID: CHC33021 Certificate III in Individual Support - Learner Handbook V2

+Developed by and © Australian Salesmasters Training Co.
 All rights reserved

-Assessment Tool: Type of assessment: What is assessed: Activities AT1 Formative assessment The underpinning knowledge required to undertake the tasks, as outlined in the elements and performance criteria.
-Formative assessments will be completed progressively as participants work through their training.
-Trainer / assessors will determine how and when these activities should be completed.
+Assessment Tool: Type of assessment: What is assessed: The underpinning knowledge required to undertake the tasks, as outlined in the elements and performance criteria.
+Activities Formative assessment Formative assessments will be completed progressively as participants work through their training.
+AII Trainer / assessors will determine how and when these activities should be completed.
 Questions AT2 Summative assessment Required knowledge - evidence collected in response to the theory questions will support participants' competence with regard to the required knowledge.
 Role Play AT3 Summative assessment 3 Required skills to undertake the tasks outlined in the elements and performance criteria - evidence to support judgement of satisfactory performance should be collected as a result of practical demonstration.
-AT3 Case Studies, scenarios and projects Summative assessment Case Studies, scenarios and projects to assess the application of knowledge and skills in a workplace context Logbook Work placement Required skills to undertake 120 hours in a Community Service workplace to practicly demonstrate the tasks outlined in the elements and performance criteria - evidence to support judgement of satisfactory performance should be collected as a result of practical demonstration.
-AT4 Third party report Third-Party Report Third-Party Report to be completed by workplace supervisor verifying the learning has been observed to consistently and over a period of time perform the tasks associated with the respective unit in an efficient manner according to workplace policy, procedure and protocols.
-AT4 Workplace Observations Workplace Observations A workplace observation may be conducted by an assessor at the Learner's workplace.
-Appropriate permission must be sought before entering workplaces.
+Logbook Work placement Required skills to undertake 120 hours in a Community Service workplace to practicly demonstrate the tasks outlined in the elements and performance criteria - evidence to support judgement of satisfactory performance should be collected as a result of practical demonstration.